9 Reasons You Need a Personal Motto

-You can create your own mottos or adopt existing ones.
+You can create your own mottos or adapt existing ones.
 It doesn’t need to be witty, just a good reminder of your value or goal:

 Choose a motto or two to put in your "thought bubble" today.
 Repeat them at intervals and see if they motivate or soothe you.
 If not, try, try again with different mottos.

-Of course there are bad mottos, too.
-There are mottos that make you want to wage war, take drugs, have affairs, or deny your own best interests.
+Of course, there are bad mottos, too.
+There are mottos that make people want to wage war, take drugs, have affairs, or deny their own best interests.
 You always have to watch what gets inside your head.
 And, yes, many are clichés, but that does not make them less true.

 Do you have a motto that you love?
-Please share in "Comments."
+Please share it in the comments.

 © Meg Selig, 2015